 I'm having a hard time narrowing it down to one “main” reason, so instead let me give you 7 reasons why I've switched:

-– Coach makes it easy to sell both simple downloadable products like an ebook or a $5 “tripwire” PDF as well as full-blown online courses with videos, handouts, etc.
+– Podia makes it easy to sell both simple downloadable products like an ebook or a $5 “tripwire” PDF as well as full-blown online courses with videos, handouts, etc.

 I sell both, and up until now I've had to use (and pay for) two different platforms: DPD for digital downloads and Teachable for online courses.

 Now all of my products and customers are in one place, and I don't have to pay for two services.

 – Each customer gets a permanent account, so they can see all of their courses and digital downloads in one place, and they'll always have access to the latest version.

 With DPD, customers would just get a download link emailed to them.

 This link would expire after a few days, and I frequently get emails from customers whose links had expired.

 Podia provides a better experience for my customers, and less support headaches for me.